Alten Solar Power Station: Transmission

 The 230kV high voltage transmission line between Turkwel Hydroelectric Power Station and the Kenya Power substation at Lessos, passes over this solar farm.
 The power generated at this solar farm will be injected into the Kenyan grid at the point where that 230kV line crosses the solar farm.

 Construction timeline

 Construction started in January 2020, with commissioning expected in late 2021 or early 2022.
 In September 2022, Afrik21.africa reported that the installation of the power station hardware was complete.
-After the mandatory performance tests and calibrations, the solar farm is expected to come online during the fourth quarter of 2022.
+After the mandatory performance tests and calibrations, the solar farm was expected to come online during the fourth quarter of 2022.
+The solar farm was commercially commissioned with a capacity of 44 MW in June 2023.